OELHILEO/JianchaTEST/designs/JianCha_D1_Design.md

   * **Browse available cars** – allows users to search for rental cars.
   * **Select trip details** – users specify destination, date, and other criteria.
   * **Display unified results** – the system shows available results from different services.
+  * **Provide cars data** – allows the car agency to provide a list of available cars.
-  * **Display available car and price** – shows detailed car information and rental price.
+  * **Display available car and price** – shows detailed car information and rental price retrived from the car agency.

     These use cases align with the requirement, which states that the platform must communicate with external agencies such as car rental agencies.
 The requirement also requires a unified search interface for travel services.